 When we realize we have this kind of experience, it often involves reliving mundane or routine situations that suddenly become significant.
 It is something out of the ordinary that grips our attention.

 When we have these experiences, they aren’t generally due to an error or mistake in judgment.
 Some cultures place a great deal of importance on these experiences.
 There are two primary schools of thought about these Eureka experiences.
 First, your subconscious is trying to get your attention by drawing similarities in your experience.
-The reasons for this wake-up call vary from a warning to avoid making the same mistake.
+The reasons for this wake-up call vary from a warning to avoiding making the same mistake.

 “Déjà vu is more than just that fleeting moment of surprise, instantly forgotten because we never bother with things that make no sense.
 It shows that time doesn’t pass.
 It’s a leap into something we have already experienced and that is being repeated.” ― Paulo Coelho, Aleph